 How To Fix: Lean on technology.

-Marketing automation and sales enablement tools are an absolute must.
-Using personalization tokens allows you to craft messaging at scale that still resonates with your prospects and makes them feel special.
+By using personalization tokens you will craft messaging at a scale that still resonates and makes prospects feel special.

 Challenge 3: Matching the prospect's position in the buyer's journey.

 "Sales is an intricate dance of persuasion.
 Push too hard, and your prospect may stumble and fall.
-On the other hand, if you don't maintain the lead your prospect may as well just pick another partner — the competitor," says Lica Wouters.
+On the other hand, if you don't maintain the lead your prospect may as well just pick another partner — the competitor," says Lica Wouters of Mind & Metrics.

-This synchronicity is actually started and enabled by your marketing team.
-Marketers should attract and nurture leads with targeted content so that qualified prospects can be passed onto sales while sales reps should convert those prospects into customers.
+This synchronicity actually begins with your marketing team.
+Marketers should attract and nurture leads with targeted content and pass qualified prospects to sales, then sales reps should convert those prospects into customers.

 How To Fix: Maintain sales and marketing alignment.

-Brian Halligan, CEO of HubSpot is famous for the quote "It's not what you sell, but how you sell it and a modern sales process makes it super easy to buy."
+Brian Halligan, former CEO of HubSpot, is famous for the quote: "It's not what you sell, but how you sell it and a modern sales process makes it super easy to buy."

-Here are 12 more ways to delight your customers in the B2B sales process.
+Here are 12 ways to delight your customers in the B2B sales process.

 How to Create A Positive B2B Sales Experience